MilkyTracker Manual v1.05

 By user request, MilkyTracker features two edit modes.
 You can switch between these in the Config screen (Misc. tab).
 To learn about the differences and which might better suit you, read the appropriate sections below.
 There are a couple of shortcuts that are the same for both modes so let's clear those out of the way first:

-Please note that under Mac OS X the Command key is used instead of the Ctrl key.
+Please note that under Mac OS X the Command key can be used in addition to the Ctrl key.

 Alt-EnterSwitch between full screen and windowed display (Windows & SDL)